About us

 Rosie Higgins

-Cofounder and CPO
+Cofounder and Advisor

 Rosie is a product leader who specializes in building multidisciplinary teams to bring emerging technologies to market.
 Previously, she has been VP at Novartis, Data42 and COO at BenevolentAI, and prior to her move into biotech, built and scaled global brands at London-based startups.